HoloArchivists/hollow_memories/archiving_livestreams.md

 - The `-r X` flag is used to re-check if the stream is up every `X` seconds.
 This is useful for waiting for scheduled livestreams.

 - The `--threads X` flag is used to set the number of threads to use for downloading audio and video fragments.
 A sane number for this would be something between 2 and 8.
 The total number of threads running will be `X` * 2 + 3.
 Main thread, a thread for each audio and video download, and `X` number of fragment downloaders for both audio and video.

-Due to Python limitations the ytarchive will never use more than a single CPU core.
-Setting this above 8 is not recommended.
+	> Setting this to a large number has a chance at causing the download
+	>	to start failing with HTTP 401.
+Restarting the download with a smaller
+	>	thread count until you no longer get 401s should work.
 Default is 1.

 - The `-t` flag is used to embed the original stream thumbnail in the downloaded video file.